lweitkamp/lweitkamp.github.io/content/posts/packing.md

 ![Packed Mask](/img/packed_masks.svg)
 With additive-masked attention, everything in the gray region should be set to negative infinity to ensure that they will not be used during softmax.
 Finally, to make sure the loss is calculated properly, make sure to mask out any padded location in the loss too (but that is technically unrelated to packing).

-If properly implemented as above, you might notice that it makes no difference if we have *n* sequences or *l* ≤ *n* packed sequences sourced from the *n* - the gradient step should be equal[^3].
+If properly implemented as above, you might notice that it makes no difference if we have $n$ sequences or $l \leq n$ packed sequences sourced from the $n$ - the gradient step should be equal[^3].
 It's worth your time looking at figures [3](https://arxiv.org/pdf/2107.02027.pdf#page=7) and [4](https://arxiv.org/pdf/2107.02027.pdf#page=8) in the paper, they explain the performance of packing and the effect of 'proper' masking.

 It's not a complete free lunch though - there is ofcourse the memory increase here.
-Where we normally rely on a single tringular matrix for self-attention, we now need to allocate a matrix of size `B x context_length^2`.
+Where we normally rely on a single boolean tringular matrix for self-attention over a whole batch, we now will need an individual mask per sample.
+That can stack up when using, for example, ALiBi positional encodings where the mask is required to be in some higher precision than bit-level.

 # Closing Thoughts
 Packing increases the effective batch size, allowing us to forward more samples through the model and converge quicker.
 To maximize the performance when using packing: